 to make more milk, possibly by reducing stress.

 When milk production is delayed or not enough

 You may have a delay in the time when your milk comes in after the birth of a high-risk

 baby.
 Also, it is not unusual to have a drop in the amount being pumped after several

 weeks.
 A drop may be gradual or it may occur suddenly.

 the better.
-Ask a certified lactation consultant, your baby's nurse, doctor, or a
+Ask a certified lactation consultant, your baby's nurse, healthcare provider,

-breastfeeding support leader to help you figure out what might be affecting milk production
+or a breastfeeding support leader to help you figure out what might be affecting milk

 You are not producing a daily total of at least 16 ounces of milk by 7 to 10 days